glassices/sokoban_planner/README.md

 # Sokoban Planner Based on Self-Curriculum Learning

-This is a CPP/PyTorch implementation of the sSokoban Planner
+This is a CPP/PyTorch implementation of the Sokoban Planner

 **Solving Hard AI Planning Instances Using Curriculum-Driven Deep Reinforcement Learning (https://arxiv.org/abs/2006.02689).**